 Nexreg can help you comply with this country's regulations with the following services:

 GHS partially implemented.
-Slow progress towards full implementation.
+Slow progress towards full implementation for July 1st 2021.